-Perceptions, Judgment, and Decision Making
+Perceptions, Judgement, and Decision Making

 How does behavior influence decisions?
 Perceptions and judgment have a tremendous role in organizations, impacting all areas of business across industries and sectors.